picosh/docs/posts/custom-domains.md

 subdomain.yourcustomdomain.com.
 300   IN    CNAME   prose.sh.
 ```

-And a `TXT` record to tell Prose what blog is hosted on that domain at the
+Add a `TXT` record to tell prose what blog is hosted on that domain at the
 subdomain entry `_prose`

 ```